arcsecond-io/oort/docs/index.md

 Will not be uploaded because it is an hidden file (starting with a `.`).

-## Key things you must be aware of
+## Additional things you must be aware of

 * There is no need to install or run Oort as `root`.
 * One must login first before uploading, with the command `oort login`.
 It will locally store the necessary credentials used for uploading. **Keep these credentials safe**.
 * Note that `oort login` fetches a limited-scope upload key, just enough to perform its task.
-To the contrary of `arcsecond login` which fetches your full API key.
-* If uploading for an organisation, Oort must necessarily be run someone who is a member of it (quite obviously).
+* If uploading for an organisation, Oort must necessarily be run by a member of it (quite obviously).
+* This tool is open-source obviously to let anyone it doesn't send or use data that has not explicitly marked for uploading.
+It is also open for modification, or improvement.
+Please, use the standard GitHub pull-request mechanism.
+* The only auxiliary data that is collected and attached as tag of the files and datasets are the machine hostname (the output of the `uname -n` command).
+See inside `oort/uploader/engine/preparator.py` and `uploader.py` for the line `socket.gethostname()`.